SainsburyWellcomeCentre/WAZP/docs/source/index.rst

    :caption: Contents:

    getting_started
-   api_index

 By default the documentation includes the following sections:

 * Getting started.
 Here you could describe the basic functionalities of your package.
 To modify this page, edit the file ``docs/source/getting_started.md``.
-* API: here you can find the auto-generated documentation of your package, which is based on the docstrings in your code.
-To modify which modules/classes/functions are included in the API documentation, edit the file ``docs/source/api_index.rst``.

 You can create additional sections with narrative documentation, by adding new ``.md`` or ``.rst`` files to the ``docs/source`` folder.